 Securitized Tokens remove the middle man from a number of investment transactions leading to several advantages that prove particularly appealing to investors and entrepreneurs.
 Some of these benefits include:

-If there are large numbers of people involved in any deal it will take longer to execute.
+- Speedier execution – if there are large numbers of people involved in any deal it will take longer to execute.
 Securitized Tokens take out the middle men from the transaction and this accelerates the timeline in which issuers can offer the security successfully.

 Compliance And Security Tokens

-Are There Any Disadvantages To Securitized Tokens?
+Are There Any Disadvantages To Security Tokens

-Securitized Token Offerings require the issuers to underwrite the deal themselves through third party audits as well as to solicit the interest of the investors themselves, prepare their own marketing materials, and ensure that their regulatory and security compliance is fully in place.
+Securitized Token Offerings require the issuers to underwrite the deal themselves through third party audits as well as to solicit the interest of investors themselves, prepare their own marketing materials and ensure that their regulatory and security compliance is fully in place.
 As most traditional investors still hold to the belief that many potential issues cannot execute those functions themselves without a traditional financial institution to assist, this could be problematic.